isomerpages/moe-hci/_high-school/Financial Information.md

 It is compulsory for all students to take part in the Inter-bank Giro scheme.
 Parents / guardians are to submit the Interbank Giro application form for the scheme upon admission of their child/ward to HCI.This is to facilitate the school to collect school fees and any other fees as may be required from time to time.

 The application form is available **[here](/files/hs_interbank_giro_application_form_jan_22_57d33efd75.pdf)** for download.

+##### <u>Financial Assistance / Awards</u>

+No Singaporean student will be denied a place in Hwa Chong Institution because of financial reasons.
+A range of financial assistance schemes, scholarships and awards are available to support our students.